FaridZelli/ShadowsocksQuickDeployment/README.md

 e2fsck -f /dev/sdxN
 resize2fs /dev/sdxN
 ```
-2. Connect directly to your Pi using an ethernet cable and login to OpenWrt at 192.168.1.1
+2. Directly connect to your Pi using an ethernet cable and login to LuCI at 192.168.1.1
 3. Configure the LAN Interface to obtain an IP Address from the primary router
 - Network > Interfaces > Lan > Edit > Choose "Static Address"
 - Set a valid static IPv4 address and your primary router's IP as the gateway